Our church has a wide range of committees on which members can serve.

 Facilitates the corporate, family, and individual worship of our church by preparing communion, scheduling acolytes and other volunteers, and maintaining the materials used in worship services.
 It also reviews forms of worship and offers suggestions to the pastors and music director.
 It is the liaison to Session for the vocal and bell choirs and is responsible for the ushers.

-Board of Deacons - 21 members and Pastoral Advisor
+21 members and Pastoral Advisor

-A note from the nominating committee...
+A Note from the Nominating Committee:

 For details on the work required of each committee, please visit the Committee Job Descriptions section of the SPC Member Website (login required).
+To nominate a church member (including yourself!) please contact anyone on the nominating committee or call or email the church office.
+A current list of members on the Nominating Committee is available on the SPC Member Website (login required).